FAQ

 The time required for auto body repairs depends on how much damage has been inflicted and the availability of replacement parts.
 However, our data shows we generally fix most cars in less than a week.
 Your customer service agent will call you regularly about the status of your auto body repair.

 Expect only the very best results.
-Our motto is “bringing it back to new for you.”
-We do that using advanced tools and equipment with well-trained technicians.
+Our motto is “bringing it back to new for you”.
+We do that using advanced tools and equipment with well-trained technicians who are I-CAR and ASE certified.
 Your vehicle will look better than it did before the auto body repair.

 Repair Questions